-On page 18 of this issue of The Clock Tower, FOMA member Jean Slater concludes her series about her grandfather, John Thomas Hawes, Mayor of Chatham.
+In this issue of The Clock Tower, FOMA member Jean Slater concludes her series about her grandfather, John Thomas Hawes, Mayor of Chatham.
 Jean's tales about Beve, as he was affectionately known in the family, could fill an entire book, and here she shares one last precious memory.